 Reading an Indicator

 To quantify the prognosis quality of a technical indicator we first have to have a short look on how to set up the test.
-Therefore I introduce a standardised set of rules on how to interpret the indicator.
+Therefore I introduce a standardized set of rules on how to interpret the indicator.
 This will it make possible to compare different indicators based on the same rules, thus only testing the quality of the indicator and not the quality of the rules.

 As an example, the slow stochastic indicator (and any other indicator) can be described using 2 rules: